byuflowlab/FLOWUnsteady/docs/src/how-to-guide/define-complex-systems.md

 ## Rotor Systems

-Rotor systems begin with rotors, the definition of which is covered in [Advanced Rotor Definition](@ref).
+Rotor systems begin with rotors, the definition of which is covered in [How to Define a Custom Rotor](@ref).
 Once you have rotors defined with their respetive databases, you can create rotor systems.
 Let's add two rotors to our airplane in this guide to see how it is done.

 First let's decide where we want to place the rotors.